 Woods Used in Woodcut Printmaking

-We now stock a wider range of wood for woodcut printing, ready cut to convenient sizes.
+We stock a wide range of wood for woodcut printing, ready cut to convenient sizes.

 Baltic Birch Plywood

 Baltic birch plywood can be used with oil or water based ink, and is well suited to traditional Mokuhanga technique.
 JAS Baltic Birch Plywood is grown in a cold climate which produces a wood with a tight and fine grain, and has layers of birch throughout meaning the core has less voids than other plywood.
 The surface can be sanded very smooth or brushed with a wire brush to emphasise the grain so that you can incorporate it into your print.